KILTprotocol/sdk-js/docs/contribution-guide.md

 KILT's API doc is available [here][apidoc].

-In the KILT SDK, modules and public methods are documented inline, in the code.
-These inline "doc blocks" need to follow some linting rules.
+In the KILT SDK, modules and public methods are documented directly in the code, in what is called *dockBlocks*.
+DockBlocks are basically special comments which are here to document the code they precede.
+DocBlocks need to follow some linting rules.
 Make sure ESLint is activated in your code editor, so the errors and warnings are highlighted.

 We also check these rules on commit, so that you're protected: you can't push a linting error to the repo.

-You don't need to - but if you're interested, you can see all the linting rules for the inline doc blocks in `.eslintrc.json`, and check what they mean on [jsdoc][jsdoc].
+You don't need to - but if you're interested, you can see all the linting rules for the inline docBlocks in `.eslintrc.json`, and check what they mean on [jsdoc][jsdoc].

-We're using [typedoc][typedoc] to generate the API doc from the inline doc blocks.
+We're using [typedoc][typedoc] to generate the API doc from the inline docBlocks.

 ### Documenting modules